 The Center for Neurotechnology (CNT) sponsors a summer research program for veterans on the University of Washington’s Seattle campus.
 Participants work on ongoing research projects with investigators in one of labs at the UW.

-The 2018 Research Experience for Veterans (REV) program started on June 12, 2018 (Tuesday) and ended on August 17, 2018 (Friday).
-Applications for the summer 2019 REV program will be available in fall 2018.
-However, participants in the REV program participate in research at the interface of biology and engineering.
+The 2020 Research Experience for Veterans (REV) program will start on June 16, 2020 (Tuesday) and end on August 21, 2020 (Friday).
+Participants in the REV program will work in research laboratories at the interface of biology and engineering.
 For 10 weeks, participants work in a laboratory and are mentored by a graduate student, a post-doctoral trainee, and a professor.
 Participants work with teams on projects with defined goals and also attend lectures and seminars on relevant topics.
 REV participants also take part in a poster session and a research symposium at the end of the summer.

 REV alum Sam Dreyer became interested in neural engineering after being diagnosed with a concussion.
 Read about his summer research experience on our blog.